 Most rounds were quite short by modern tournament standards.
 They lasted anywhere from 15 minutes for the first 4 rounds, to 20 minutes for the semifinals / finals.

 The tournament took place over the course of 2 days, with a morning and afternoon session held each day.
-This meant that there were 4 total tournaments ran, resulting a total of 4 copies of each No.1-3 trainer card distributed.
+This meant that there were 4 total tournaments ran, resulting a total of 4 copies of each No.1-3 trainer card.
 For those were lucky enough to preregister via postcard, each tournament supported up to 40 pre-registered players.

 June 14 Morning Session